anvk/ATutorUTF8Convert/README.txt

 	And specially for old Polish programs
 		mazovia

-3. Used resources to learn/use for this program:
+3. Sources:

 	* ConvertCharset.php library for character set conversion: http://www.phpclasses.org/package/1360-PHP-Conversion-between-many-character-set-encodings.html

-	* HTML5 Drag and Drop for multiple files http://www.appelsiini.net/2009/10/html5-drag-and-drop-multiple-file-upload
+	* Simple tutorial for HTML5 Multiple File Drag and Drop http://www.appelsiini.net/2009/10/html5-drag-and-drop-multiple-file-upload

 4. Known issues

-	* This webpage is minimalistic and does not use any inclusive UI elements and not very user-friendly.
+	* This webpage is minimalistic and does not use any of the advanced UI elements
-	* In Firefox.
+	* (FIXED!)
+In Firefox.
 Small inconvenience.
 Once files are selected for drag and drop, browser will ask to save one of the packages.
 No matter on what option is chosen files are still been encoded in UTF-8 and available.
-	* dropzone dragexit does not trigger.
+	* (FIXED!) dropzone dragexit does not trigger.
 If you hover a language packages in the area, its background will stay coloured.

-5. Used implementations
+5. Some of the ideas

 	* Inversion of Control.
-Almost every class is treated as a plugin which is passed into a constructor of another class.
+Almost every class is treated as a plugin which is passed into a constructor of another class which brings more scalability to the page and allows to include or exclude specific parts of the program.
-	* The default few global variables are defined through a configuration which is represented as a hash array.
+	* Global variables are defined through a configuration array.
+Another instance of the page could be reconfigured based on the changes of that array.
-	* encoder.php is a class which could be extended to use any conversion library (for my example I use ConvertCharset).
+	* Encoder (encoder.php) is a class which could be modified to use any other library for charset conversion (for my example I used ConvertCharset).